davnn/fastpaced-articles/beautiful-interpolation/index.md

 P_0'(x_i) = P_1'(x_i)\qquad a_1 + 4 a_2 = b_1 + 4 b_2
 $$

 Now, we have a total of $5$ equations for $3n = 6$ unknown parameters.
 For us to be able to solve the equations we have $3n - 2n - (n - 1) = 1$ free parameter left.
-We can choose one more solvable constraint of our liking, for example that the first derivative should be $0$ at the last point.
+We can choose one more solvable constraint of our liking, for example, that the first derivative should be $0$ at the last point.

 $$
 P_1'(x_n) = 0\qquad 0 = b_1 + 8 b_2
 $$

-Our quadratic spline is now defined as:
+Our quadratic spline is now defined as

 $$
 S(x)=